openzim/zim-tools/README.md

 These dependencies may or may not be packaged by your operating system.
 They may also be packaged but only in an older version.
 The compilation script will tell you if one of them is missing or too old.
-In the worse case, you will have to download and compile a more recent version by hand.
+In the worst case, you will have to download and compile a more recent version by hand.

 If you want to install these dependencies locally, then ensure that